How AI Sees the World

 🔍 What the Module Covers

-The module focused on using the Azure Vision API to:
+The module focused on using the Azure AI Vision API, which helps developers:

 All of this can be done using just a few lines of code—or even via a no-code playground!